milesian/aop/README.md

 # milesian/aop

-This clojure library lets you wrap your stuartsierra components in the same way as AOP does.
+This clojure library lets you wrap your stuartsierra components with a component perspective as AOP does.

 #### Releases and Dependency Information